synnaxlabs/synnax/docs/tech/rfc/0021-240711-evaluating-reliability.md

 additional days of engineering work to simply recreate the problem users are having.
 And our current plans of being on-site largely focus on the initial deployment.

-# 2 - Proposed changes
+# 2 - Proposed Changes

-## 2.0 - Maintenance & Software Stability vs Feature Development
+## 2.0 - Maintenance & Software Stability vs. Feature Development

-First, I propose that we draw a clear distinction between work that pertains to expanding the feature set and product functionality and work that pertains to improving software reliability and product stability.
-The immediate change would be to separate these sections out in linear rather than having a single Product and Engineering section.
-This helps us consolidate all outstanding issues in the existing product without the noise of future development plans.

-It's important before pursuing new feature development, we evaluate our set of outastanding maintenance and stability work.
+It's important before pursuing new feature development, we evaluate our set of outstanding maintenance and stability work.
 The idea is to handle the higher priority work before moving on to work that expands functionality and thereby expands the space in which faults can arise and outpace our stability efforts.

-## 2.1 - Qualification of bugs and stability improvements
+## 2.1 - Qualification of Bugs and Stability Improvements
 In order to better qualify the readiness of our software, it's important we have an indication of the importance of any particular issue.
 I propose we use the following mapping to the priority levels in linear and stay very disciplined in qualifying the urgency of tasks